zdravkov/kendo-docs/tutorials/asp.net/saleshub/home-page/kendo-saleshub-customer-treeview.md

     .BindTo(Model.TreeViewRoot.Items, binding => { // Our custom binding })

-Since we already know what data we want in our TreeView when we create it, we take advantage of the **BindTo** function.
-The **BindTo** function takes two parameters, the first parameter is the Enumerable that we would like to bind the tree against and the second paramater is an **Action** that takes a **NavigationBindingFactory** object as its parameter.
+Since we already know what data we want in our TreeView when we create it, we take advantage of the `BindTo` function.
+The `BindTo` function takes two parameters, the first parameter is the Enumerable that we would like to bind the tree against and the second parameter is an `Action` that takes a `NavigationBindingFactory` object as its parameter.

     .BindTo(Model.TreeViewRoot.Items,binding =>
         binding.For<SellingCompanyTreeViewItem>(mapping => { // Code to map our SellingCompanyTreeViewItem to a Kendo TreeViewItem. })

-We can use this binding factory to iterate over the objects in the Enumerable that we supplied to the **BindTo** function by calling it's **For** function.
-The generic type given to this function has to be the same type as the objects which are in the **Enumerable** that we gave to the **BindTo** function.
-In our case, the **Enumerable** is a list of **SellingCompanyTreeViewItem**s.
-The **For** function takes an **Action&lt;NavigationBindingBuilder&gt;** as a parameter.
+We can use this binding factory to iterate over the objects in the Enumerable that we supplied to the `BindTo` function by calling it's `For` function.
+The generic type given to this function has to be the same type as the objects which are in the `Enumerable` that we gave to the `BindTo` function.
+In our case, the `Enumerable` is a list of `SellingCompanyTreeViewItems`.
+The `For` function takes an **Action&lt;NavigationBindingBuilder&gt;** as a parameter.

     binding.For<SellingCompanyTreeViewItem>(mapping => mapping